FrankHossfeld/frankhossfeld/README.md

 ### Hi

-I'm a software engineer, solution & enterprise architect based in Solingen, Germany working for Naklu Solutions GmbH.
+I'm a software engineer, solution & enterprise architect based in Solingen, Germany working for Nalu Solutions GmbH.

 ### Some background